 The course, chaired by Drs.
-Michael J. O’Brien, Eric T. Ricchetti, and Emilie V. Cheung will offer a review of the principles of shoulder and elbow anatomy and help residents further their skills and gain mastery of surgical approaches and procedures of the shoulder and elbow.
-Please note that both residents and fellows are welcome to attend.
-Registrants must be a current resident or fellow during the 2022/2023 year.
+Emilie Cheung, Eric Ricchetti, and Joaquin Sanchez-Sotelo will offer a review of the principles of shoulder and elbow anatomy and help residents and fellows further their skills and gain mastery of surgical approaches and procedures of the shoulder and elbow.
+Registrants must be current residents or fellows during the 2023-2024 year.

 Attendees will learn essential procedures of the shoulder and elbow through hands-on lab instruction, case discussions, and podium presentations by renowned ASES faculty.
 The many topics and procedures covered will include:

 - Anatomic and Reverse TSA and much more.

 The Course will kick off with an informal meet and greet reception with faculty on Friday evening.
 Please plan your travel accordingly.